 The graphical solution, the one you will see in intermediate courses, is as follows:

-What this model is used for is to assess the effects of monetary, that is the effect of a change in Ms, and fiscal policy, the is a change in G or T. In the reduction of the model to two equations an important result was achieved.
-Changes in G or T affect only the IS equation and changes in Ms affect only LM equation.
+What this model is used for is to assess the effects of monetary, that is the effect of a change in , and fiscal policy, the is a change in or .
+In the reduction of the model to two equations an important result was achieved.
+Changes in or affect only the IS equation and changes in Ms affect only LM equation.
 Thus for fiscal policy we have reduced everything to knowing whether the IS equation moves to the left or the right.
 Monetary policy is knowing whether the LM equation moves to the left or right.
 The model can also be used to study the effect of p, prices, on the equilibrium.
 Remember that this model does not determine prices.
 Prices are determined outside this model.